American Wine School Policies

 ROLES, RESPONSIBILITIES AND PROCEDURES IN THE HANDLING OF ACTUAL OR PERCEIVED CONFLICT OF INTEREST

-The Director, WSET Awards and the Centre Co-ordinator and Quality Control Manager have responsibility for the day to day managing of conflicts of interest relating to functions of WSET Awards.
+The Director, WSET Awards and the Centre Co-coordinator and Quality Control Manager have responsibility for the day to day managing of conflicts of interest relating to functions of WSET Awards.
 The members of the Senior Management Team of the Wine and Spirit Education Trust have responsibility for the day to day managing of conflicts of interest relating to functions of the Wine and Spirit Education Trusts functions as a whole.

-It is the responsibility of all individuals engaged in the provision of WSET qualifications, in all and any capacity, to promptly report any potential for conflict of interest to the Centre Co-ordinator and Quality Control Manager at WSET Awards.
+It is the responsibility of all individuals engaged in the provision of WSET qualifications, in all and any capacity, to promptly report any potential for conflict of interest to the Centre Co-coordinator and Quality Control Manager at WSET Awards.